Opioid Addiction, Withdrawal & Treatment

 • Fingernails or lips are purple or blue.

-Combining opioids with other substances, like benzodiazepines or alcohol, can increase your risk of overdose and death.10
+Combining opioids with other substances, like benzodiazepines, alcohol, or xylazine can increase your risk of overdose and death.10

 The first step in treating an opioid use disorder is going through the withdrawal process.
 Opioid withdrawal syndrome can be severely uncomfortable.
 The signs and symptoms of opioid withdrawal can mimic that of the flu and may include sweating, runny nose, nausea, vomiting, racing pulse, and other distressing symptoms.12,13

-For questions about how to begin treatment for opioid addiction, call us today at .
+For questions about how to get admitted to rehab for opioid addiction, call us today at .

 FAQs